chbrown/amulet/README.md

 ### DRY

 Don't repeat yourself; namely, don't use XML-type redundancy.
-A Mustache template is a directed acyclic graph (DAG), meaning that a closing node is never ambiguous.
-You needn't tell the parser what you're closing in Amulet.
+A Mustache template is a directed acyclic graph (DAG), i.e. a tree, meaning that a closing node is never ambiguous.
+You needn't tell the Amulet parser what you're closing.
 It already knows.

 	{{#obj}}
 		{{#prop}}